 The following three certificates for those students who would like to take more than a course or two and will be able to get the acknowledgement for their ongoing training.
 The first certificate, our basic, includes the four courses necessary for the state of California to become a lead teacher in an early childhood center.
-The second cluster of courses is around working with children with special needs in ece.
+The second cluster of courses is around working with children with special needs in early childhood education (ECE).
 Finally, the third certificate focuses on pedagogy and curriculum.
 The second two certificates allow students to specialize in an area of early childhood education.

-Basic Certificate in Early Childhood Education
+ECE Extension: Basic Certificate in Early Childhood Education